NachoCasta/PrograAvanzadaUZH/README.md

    It lets you declare another class or function as a friend, which lets them access private and protected members of the class where the friend declaration appears.
 One of the use cases would be when defining the std::istream and std::ostream operators.
 Another use case would be classes that have a close relationship to each other, for example: matrix and vector.

-- [ ] 9. **Erklaeren Sie den Unterschied zwischen Pointer und Reference.
+- [x] 9. **Erklaeren Sie den Unterschied zwischen Pointer und Reference.
 Worauf ist insbesondere bei Objekten, die auf dem Stack liegen aufzupassen?**
    (Explain the difference between Pointer and Reference.
 What is especially important for watching objects that are on the stack?)

+   References cannot be changed to point to a different value.
+It refers to the value, not to the location in memory where it's stored.
+They can change the value just like pointers but in an "invisible" way.

-- [ ] 10. **Was ist der unterschied zwischen einer virtuellen und nicht virtuellen "member function" (Methode)?
+- [x] 10. **Was ist der unterschied zwischen einer virtuellen und nicht virtuellen "member function" (Methode)?
 Wozu dient die virtuelle Methodentabelle?**
    (What is the difference between a virtual and a non-virtual "member function" (method)?
 What is the virtual method table for?)

+   A virtual member function defines an interface to be used.
+They are meant to be overriden by the childrens that inherit the class which this functions belong to.
+The virtual method table is a table that is created for the virtual member function to decide the apropiate function to be called when the function is called, because you may not be able to tell this in compile time so it has to be done dynamically.

 - [x] 11. **C++ erlaubt es die Operatoren +, -, ``*``, /, etc zu ueberladen.
 Worauf sollte man dabei (im Allgemeinen) im Sinne der Lesbarkeit des Programmes aufpassen?**
    (C ++ allows the operators +, -, ``*``, /, etc to be overloaded.
 What should be taken care of (in general) in terms of the readability of the program?)